-This competency-based course is the last in a sequence of three designed for welding.
-Instruction includes introduction and safety, trade mathematics III, groove welds, air carbon arc process, combination welding, fabrication, robotics, and the Los Angeles Department of Building & Safety written exam.
+This competency-based course is the last after a sequence of three designed for welding.
+Instruction includes introduction and safety, groove welds, combination welding, Los Angeles Departmetnof Building & Safety written exam, and employability skills review.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.